natea/edx-platform/docs/en_us/course_authors/source/content_experiments/content_experiments_configure.rst

 .. image:: ../Images/group_configurations_experiments.png
  :alt: A Group Configuration with the experiments using it circled

+Click a link to go to the unit page that contains the experiment.

 .. _Guidelines for Modifying Group Configurations:

 *********************************************